 5 Technology Trends Changing Construction

 Efficiency, productivity and safety are top concerns on any job site, especially construction.
-Within the construction industry, robotics is currently being used for self-operating machinery, like bulldozers, cranes and excavators.
+Within the construction industry, robotics is currently being used for self-operating machineries, like bulldozers, cranes and excavators.

 Robotics is improving the speed and quality of construction jobs.
 From mechanical arms used for brick-laying and masonry to autonomous rovers that can increase the efficiency and detail of sit inspections.
 From mechanical arms used for brick-laying and masonry to autonomous rovers that can increase the efficiency and detail of sit inspections, robotics in construction can help workers spend more effort on the things that can’t be done by robotics, which in turn increases money and safety.